Puppy Skills 1

 This new and purposefully designed 4 week Puppy training class from The Haven Dog Centre has been carefully put together by some of the top dog trainers in the country.
 We know just how important getting off to the right start can be, so we’ve put together this course to set you and your dog up for long term success.
 As a new puppy owner, you’ll have a lot of questions – we’re here to help!
 Our trainers are some of the most highly qualified in the area and have a wealth of knowledge and experience in all aspects of dog training.
-We limit spaces to 5 puppies per class with 2 trainers and work experience assistant trainers, meaning that you’ll get lots of 1-1 time to really get the most out of your sessions!
+This particular course is completed in the comfort of your own home, with us on the other end of a Zoom call, meaning your get four hours of 1:1 training.

-Puppy Life Skills 1 is open to puppies from just 8 weeks old (after 1st jabs).
-We’ll help you from the very start, giving you the tools you need to tackle things like: toilet training, crate training, leaving your puppy for the first time, jumping up, introducing leads and collars, and other foundation training tools that will boost your confidence as a puppy care giver.
+Puppy Life Skills 1 is open to puppies from just 8 weeks old (before 1st jabs) up to 12 weeks of age (before their second jab).
+We’ll help you from the very start, giving you the tools you need to tackle things like toilet training, crate training, leaving your puppy for the first time, jumping up, introducing leads and collars, and other foundation training tools that will boost your confidence as a puppy caregiver.

 So, what exactly does Puppy Life Skills 1 cover?